top of page

 Paul Brayton

-I was first introduced to glass while attending pitzer College in Claremont Ca. All art majors had to complete an independent study off campus and I found a local glass artist (Rhys Williams) who agreed to take me under his wing.
-I was immediately mesmerized by the characteristics of glass.
-The heat the fluidity of the material and the continuous movement, dexterity and patience it takes to create anything out of glass.
-I was hooked.
+Paul was first introduced to glass while attending Pitzer College in Claremont Ca. All art majors had to complete an independent study off campus and he found a local glass artist (Rhys Williams) who agreed to take him under his wing.
+He was immediately mesmerized by the characteristics of glass.
+The heat, the fluidity of the material, and the continuous movement, dexterity and patience it takes to create anything out of glass.

 bottom of page